-- potential acquisitions or development of new operations or assets with the goal of complementing or expanding our business;
+- · potential acquisitions or development of new operations or assets with the goal of complementing or expanding our business;

-- working capital; and
+- · working capital; and

 - capital expenditures.

 We have not determined the amounts we plan to spend on any of the areas listed above or the timing of these expenditures.
 As a result, our management will have broad discretion to allocate the net proceeds from this offering.
-Pending application of the net proceeds as described above, we intend to pay down some or all of the outstanding balance of our Revolving Credit Facility on a temporary basis and to invest the balance of the net proceeds of the offering in deposit accounts, money-market funds, U.S. government-sponsored enterprise obligations and corporate obligations.
-The Revolving Credit Facility currently bears interest at LIBOR plus 2% per annum and matures in May 2023.
+Pending application of the net proceeds as described above, we intend to invest the balance of the net proceeds of the offering in deposit accounts, money market funds, U.S. government sponsored enterprise obligations and corporate obligations.